 Madison County (KY) Colored Chautauqua(start date: 1915)

-The chautauqua is only one of the good deeds toward Negroes in Madison County, KY, that is credited to Belle Bennett in her biography by Mrs. R. W. MacDonell.
-Belle Bennett (1852-1922) is probably more known in Kentucky for establishing Sue Bennett Memorial College in London, KY; Sue Bennett was Belle's sister and the college was established in her memory.
+The chautauqua is only one of the good deeds toward Negroes in Madison County credited to Belle Bennett in the MacDonell biography.
+Bennett (1852-1922) is probably more known in Kentucky for establishing Sue Bennett Memorial College in London, KY; Sue Bennett was Belle's sister, and the college was established in her memory.

 Belle Bennett, a native of Madison County, was at the forefront of many major accomplishments, especially for women in the church and their education, including two women's colleges outside the U.S.

 When the idea of a colored chautauqua was brought to her attention, Belle Bennett agreed to help the Negro organizers with the event.
 Bennett's friends and neighbors disapproved of the chautauqua and her involvement.
 Nonetheless, Bennett continued working with the committee, and the event became a success.
 Unlike other chautauquas around the country, the audience at the 1915 chautauqua was not segregated: there was mixed seating with a few whites in attendance.
 There had been an attempt to rope-off the seating to keep the races separate, but Belle Bennett protested and the rope was removed.